 Most mouth growths are noncancerous.

 Warts, yeast infections, and repeated trauma (such as biting or rubbing against a sharp tooth edge) are common causes of noncancerous growths.

-Use of alcohol and tobacco and oral HPV infection are risk factors for oral cancer.
-Oral HPV infection is also a risk.
+Use of alcohol and tobacco and oral human papillomavirus (HPV) infection are risk factors for oral cancer.

 Because cancerous growths are difficult to recognize by their appearance, doctors frequently recommend a biopsy.